How are purchase orders different from an invoice?

 A vendor sends an invoice only after they have approved the purchase.

-That invoice will usually mention the reference number included on the original purchase order, so that finance can make sure the information on both forms is the same.
+When invoicing, vendors usually include the purchase order number (PO number) included on the original purchase order, so that finance can make sure the information on both forms is the same.

 How are purchase orders different from sales orders?